Intermittent Fasting for Women | Hormones | Safety | Benefits | Schedules

-While excessive fasting poses a threat to fertility for some women, proper, targeted intermittent fasting can instead positively affect fertility.
+While excessive fasting threatens fertility for some women, proper, targeted intermittent fasting can positively affect fertility.

 Polycystic ovary syndrome is the most common metabolic disorder in women.
 It characterizes the development of cysts on the ovaries based on hormonal imbalance.

 Like type 2 diabetes, PCOS is characterized by obesity and hypertension.
-In short, it is even caused by strong insulin resistance, which also enormously increases the risk of diabetes in affected women (Ali 201525).
+In short, it is even caused by strong insulin resistance, which increases the risk of diabetes in affected women (Ali 201525).

 Nevertheless, in a recent study, intermittent fasting was able to help overweight women with PCOS.
 Accordingly, fasting could increase the release of luteinizing hormone, which helps promote ovulation.

 Additionally, weight reduction and improved mental health due to fasting contributed to their fertility (Nair et al. 201626).